PopovEvgeniy/fastwiper/readme.txt

 1: Normal for most cases.
 3: Securely destroy important evidence.
-5 or more: Total destroy all data.
+5 or more: Totally destroy all data.
 Also recommended for old hard drives.

 File system compatibility